MicrosoftDocs/customer-voice/fp-docs/purchase.md

    4. On the **Product licenses** page, turn the **Microsoft Forms Pro USL** toggle to **On**.

-## Purchase Microsoft Forms Pro for users in an Microsoft 365 tenant
+## Purchase Microsoft Forms Pro for users in a Microsoft 365 tenant

 If your tenant doesn't have Dynamics 365 enterprise licenses that include Microsoft Forms Pro, follow these steps to purchase Microsoft Forms Pro: